 Access to State Trust Land for the purpose of hunting is granted under an easement between the Department of Game and Fish and the New Mexico State Land Office.
 For more information about hunting on State Trust Land, please see our Recreational Access page.
 For more information on the general rules and regulations pertaining to hunting in the State of New Mexico, please visit the New Mexico Department of Game & Fish.

 Can I cross private land to hunt state trust land?

 You may cross private land ONLY with written permission from the landowner (s).

 Can I camp on state trust land?

 Camping is allowed on trust land either with the written permission of the surface lessee or under the terms of the State Land Office’s easement agreement with the New Mexico Department of Game & Fish, here.
-To determine lessee and contact information, please contact our Agricultural Leasing Division at (505) 827-5851.
+To determine lessee and contact information, please contact Craig Johnson at 505-827-1245.